lessthanoptimal/BoofCV/applications/readme.md

-Applications for common, such as resizing images, removing lens distortion in batch, ...etc.
+Applications for common or useful tasks, such as resizing images, removing lens distortion in batch, ...etc.

 Usage: